Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Experimental Results

+We analyze the components included in~\OursAcronym~by verifying each of them in completion or generation tasks, as presented in~\Threetablerefs{tab:ablation_arch}{tab:completion_stochasticity}{tab:ablation}.

+Firstly, we compare different model architectures for a score prediction model.
+Specifically, we show the comparisons between U-Net and fully convolutional networks.
+For fair comparisons, we use the same number of convolutional filters.
+We present the results of generation and completion in~\Tabref{tab:ablation_arch}.
+We find that the U-Net performs better than the fully convolutional network in both generation and completion.
+We presume that the U-Net is capable of extracting features more robustly because of the pyramidal structure of U-Net.

+Secondly, we carry out a study on the impact of stochasticity in the selection process for brick positions by comparing them in terms of completion and generation performance.
+As presented in~\Tabref{tab:completion_stochasticity}, stochasticity improves generation performance as expected.
+Interestingly, completion quality is also improved by stochasticity.
+In the completion task, we remove half of the bricks, and the model completes partially-assembled results, which lose a large amount of their information.
+Stochasticity may help infer its original shape by making multiple candidates. \citet{Wan_2021_ICCV}~also report that stochasticity improves the FID scores of image completion tasks if they are masked out a part of the original image.

-We verify that each of our components in~\OursAcronym~improves generation performance in the ablation study.
-Specifically, we compare the ablated variants of our method in terms of completion performance.
-Similar to the previous completion experiments, we complete a brick structure from the intermediate state of the unseen structure in a test dataset.
-The results of the ablation study are presented in~\Tabref{tab:ablation}.
-Following the previous experiments, creating brick structures with two brick types improves the performance.
-A validity check using a convolution filter plays a critical role in constraint satisfaction.
-Interestingly, the validity check also improves generation performance, i.e., IoU, since we train the model with valid assembly sequences.
-Moreover, our model performance degrades significantly without sequence skipping as the number of bricks added reduces.
-It supports our claim in~\Secref{sec:train} that the sequence skipping encourages our model~\OursAcronym to predict diverse brick positions.
+Moreover, we compare our original model to models without validity check or sequential skipping in the completion task.
+As reported in~\Tabref{tab:ablation}, each component in our model is effective for improving the quality of brick assembly.
+Similar to the previous completion experiments, we complete brick structures from the intermediate states of the unseen structures in a test dataset.
+According to the results, the validity check using convolution filters plays a critical role in constraint satisfaction.
+Moreover, the performance of our model degrades significantly without sequence skipping as the number of bricks assembled decreases.
+It implies that the sequence skipping encourages \OursAcronym~to predict diverse brick positions.